ganapathi-ai/ganapathi-ai/README.md

 ---

-## § III · The Fourteen Notebooks
+## § III · Then Notebooks

-The portfolio presents 14 case studies across two registers — **10 public** repositories on GitHub, and **4 private** clinical ML projects available on request.
+The portfolio presents some of the case studies across two registers — **10 public** repositories on GitHub, and **4 private** clinical ML projects available on request.

 ### Public (10)